Trends

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview

-- Previous page NDIS participants housing satisfaction
+- Previous page Housing suitability/accessibility

 - Next page Social participation